-If you live in the Pacific Northwest, you might find that the combination of our famous grey skies and the internal chaos of AuDHD (Autism + ADHD) creates a perfect storm for “task paralysis.”
-You sit on the couch, screaming internally at yourself to just get up and do the laundry, but your body remains frozen.
-This isn’t laziness.
-It isn’t a moral failing.
-It is a mechanical issue with how your brain initiates action.
+If you live in the Pacific Northwest, the mix of our famous grey skies and the internal chaos of AuDHD (Autism + ADHD) creates a perfect storm for “task paralysis.”
+You sit on the couch, screaming internally at yourself to just get up and do the laundry.
+But your body stays frozen.

-Why You Can’t ‘Just Do It’ (The Science of AUDHD)
+Why You Can’t ‘Just Do It’ (The Science of AuDHD)

 The Interest-Based Nervous System vs. Importance-Based